Guide

 If you want to start your own handyman or handywoman business, the first step is to write a business plan.
 You can write your vision for your business on paper and identify your strengths, weaknesses, and who your competitors are.
 Your business plan will include:

-• Executive summary: The plan’s basic elements, captured in one page or less.
+• Executive summary: A summary captured in one page or less

-• Operations plan: Detailing how your business will operate.
+• Operations plan: Outlining how your business will operate

-For larger jobs, you may want to draw up a service contract for your clients to sign, especially for the larger jobs, to lay out terms and conditions of service, and to establish legal protection for both parties.
-You should work with an attorney to create this contract.
-The document should clarify client expectations and minimize the risk of legal disputes by laying out payment terms and expectations for services.
+You may want to work with an attorney to draw up a service contract for your clients to sign, especially for larger jobs.
+A service contract lays out the terms and conditions of service, and establishes legal protection for both parties.
+Its purpose is to clarify client expectations and minimize the risk of legal disputes by laying out payment terms.

 2. Define your target market

 It is crucial to identify your target market for customers.
-Creating your ideal customer profile (or buyer persona) will include such factors as:
+In your ideal customer profile (or buyer persona), include factors such as:

-• Customers’ requests that you can assist with.
+• the kind of customer requests that you can assist with

-• Sought-after features in a service provider (efficiency and price).
+• the features they seek in a service provider, such as efficiency and price

-Make sure that your service offering aligns with your customer expectations.
+Make sure that your service offering aligns with your customers’ expectations.
 For example, customers may be looking for someone affordable who can do quality work at a reasonable price.

 To understand your target market, create a basic profile with their location, demographics, service needs, and expectations.